Thanus-Kumaar/DSA-Notebook/07-backtracking/pattern.md

 * **Avoiding Duplicates:**
     * For **combinations**, pass a `start_index` to the recursive call, ensuring you only pick numbers strictly greater than or equal to the last picked number.
     * For **permutations** or problems with duplicate elements in the input, use a `visited` array/set or sort the input and handle duplicates carefully.
+* **Pruning with Sorting:** For problems like "Combination Sum", sorting the input array allows you to prune search branches early.
+If `current_sum + candidates[i] > target` and the array is sorted, you can `break` the loop, as all subsequent candidates will also be too large.
 * **Drawing the Decision Tree:** This is the most powerful tool for understanding and designing backtracking algorithms.
 Visualize the choices, the recursive calls, and the backtracking steps.